Commitment to Anti-Racism

 Over the past year, The New Group’s staff and Board have engaged in trainings and discussions on allyship, anti–racism, bias, and equity, interrogated our current practices and policies and identified ways we must change.
 Working toward our return to the rehearsal room and live performance this fall, we are designing and will be enacting policies that aim to transform our organization, broaden our community and both deepen and make more equitable our professional, artistic and personal relationships.

 We are just at the beginning of this process.
 As these policies and actions are formalized, we will share them in this space, so that we may hold ourselves accountable and be held accountable for them.
-We will post a progress report on these actions in September 2021.
+We will post a progress report on these actions.
 Through these ongoing changes and actions, we aim to foster a culture of respect, transparency, continuous learning, integrity, honesty – and a welcoming community for all.

 The New Group acknowledges that the work we do in our offices, classrooms, rehearsal rooms and theaters across New York City takes place on Lenapehoking, the Homeland of the Lenape.
 We acknowledge that this country, and this city in which we work, were established on a foundation of theft, genocide and enslavement, and that much of our work takes place on unceded lands.